ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 <div style="background: #cff4fc; padding: 15px;">
 <span style="font-weight:800;">PRO TIP:</span>
 <br><span style="font-style:italic;">
-If you do not remember or do not know the name of your group directory in <b>/project</b> location, try command: <br><br>
+If you do not remember or do not know the name of your group directory in <b>/project</b> location, try the command: <br><br>
 <span style="color: black;font-weight: 600;">
 $ ls /project
 </span><br><br>
 That will display all available group directories.
-You can search for suitable one by name or you can quickly filter out only the ones you have access to: <br><br>
+You can search for suitable ones by name or you can quickly filter out only the ones you have access to: <br><br>
 <span style="color: black;font-weight: 600;">
 $ ls /project/* 2> /dev/null
 </span><br><br></span>